zachwolek/RomanceNovelShelf/README.md

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
-The project took between Wednesday night and Sunday afternoon.
-Lydia and Zach are both in week 2 of the first mod.
+Lydia and Zach are both in their second week of the first academic "module" of four at Turing School of Software & Design.
+The project was assigned to be completed at the end of the second week and worked on after class and over the weekend.

 ### Contributors:
 [//]: <> (Who worked on this application?
 Link to their GitHubs.)